MedCompUnipd/FunTaxIS-lite/README.md

     ./run.sh -f -s config_file.cfg

 The script `run.sh` executes `download.sh`, `generate_intermediates.sh` and `generate_constraints.sh` scripts following the order.
-However, it can be overrun by executing specific step scripts as follow:

-    if you just want to download goa, go and taxonomy, run one of the following command:
+However, it can be overrun by executing specific step scripts.
+If you just want to download goa, go and taxonomy, run one of the following command:

       ./run.sh -d -s config_file.cfg or  ./download.sh config_file.cfg